induktio/icpc-validator/Readme.md

       |- input1.ans
 </code></pre>

-Any directory in 'testdata' with the word 'xyz' in the name will match for a testdata directory, which is then recursively searched for all test inputs.
+Any directory in 'testdata' with the word 'xyz' in the name will match for the problem's test input directory.
+It is then recursively searched for all test inputs (.in) and wanted outputs (.ans).

 ### License
 Public domain.